WoltLab/docs.woltlab.com/docs/javascript/components_dialog.md

 WoltLab Suite 6.0 ships with four different types of dialogs.

+## Quickstart

+There are four different types of dialogs that each fulfill their own specialized role and that provide built-in features to make the development much easier.
+Please see the following list to make a quick decision of what kind of dialog you need.

+* Is this some kind of error message?
+Use an alert dialog.
+* Are you asking the user to confirm an action?
+Use a [confirmation dialog](components_confirmation.md).
+* Does the dialog contain form inputs that the user must fill in?
+Use a prompt dialog.
+* Do you want to present information to the user without requiring any action?
+Use a dialog without controls.

 ## Dialogs Without Controls

 Dialogs may contain just an explanation or extra information that should be presented to the viewer without requiring any further interaction.